-My novel, The Flying Girl, begins in 1968, a time so much like now.
+My novel, The Woman Inside Her, begins in 1968, a time so much like now.
 No wonder these words of Robert Kennedy ring as true today as then.

-Just like during the Sixties, when my novel, The Flying Girl, takes place, we Americans must be well-informed–with facts, not propaganda–if we are to navigate through the turbulent times we face.
+Just like during the Sixties, when my novel, The Woman Inside Her, takes place, we Americans must be well-informed–with facts, not propaganda–if we are to navigate through the turbulent times we face.
 America’s greatness today, as in the past, must come from the wisdom and strength of a citizenry guided by truth, not led astray by false idols and promises.
 So let’s all take the advice of that sage character of British television fame, Dr. Who, and arm ourselves with knowledge.
 Read!

 The wise words below are those of distinguished author Ursula K Le Guin, from her acceptance speech at the National Book Awards two years ago, when she was honored for her lifetime achievement.
 I think they are worth reading again, now.